 Primary Color Palette

-This group of colors will create vibrant communications that complement the ASCE blue.
+This group of colors will create vibrant communications that complement the ASCE blue and green.
 Shown here as PMS ink colors and as CMYK (cyan, magenta, yellow, and black) values for 4 color printing, the entire palette is available in any tint, or screened version, to create a lighter shade.

-Using the ASCE blue (PMS 286), instead of shades that are similar, reinforces the Association’s brand.
+Using the ASCE blue (PMS 286) and green (PMS 375), instead of shades that are similar, reinforces the Association’s brand.
 As indicated here, other blues that contrast to our official blue are allowed but are never to be used for the logo.

 One of the goals with color selection is to avoid using hues that are similar to the ASCE Subbrand colors.
 This will avoid confusion and help accelerate the Subbrand categories.